 Under CDBG-CLOSE, UGLG's that opt to retain the responsibility to service outstanding loans locally will only receive credit for their RLF bank balance as grant funding.
 Under this option, UGLG's RLF Closeout Account will be determined as follows: RLF Bank Balance = RLF Closeout Account DEHCR will enter into a written agreement with all UGLG's that opt to retain the responsibility to service all outstanding loans.
 UGLG's must return all applicable loan repayments to the State.
 Amounts received by the State will be committed to specific UGLG awards; and, as sufficient amounts are accumulated these funds will be committed ahead of grant funds for any new awards.
 Amounts received will not displace grant funding from other UGLG's grant-funded awards.
-CDBG-CV funds will be used to fund services to microenterprises consistent with the use of the funds.

-Describe all of the criteria that will be used to select applications and the relative importance of these The primary criteria used to select applications for funding are: the three National Objectives (benefit to LMI individuals, slum and blight, urgent local need) criteria. activities listed must be eligible activities need for the funding All Revolving Loan Fund Accounts that were originally capitalized by a CDBG award from the State of Wisconsin prior to January 1, 1992 and have not received a subsequent award from January 1, 1992 to present from the State of Wisconsin and the State has closed out the source grant from which funds were originally used to capitalize the RLF and HUD has closed out the CDBG grant between HUD and the State for the original source year that capitalized the RLF are not subject to CDBG-CLOSE.
-These funds qualify under the program income reporting guideline as defined in CPD Notice 04-11.
-Consistent with their use, in addition to the traditional "small cities" recipients, the State will also accept applications from Entitlement Communities and Counties for the second award of CDBG-CV funds.
-In addition to this activity, the State will allow Entitlement Communities and Counties to identify activities for funding that are consistent with the use of CDBG-CV funds.
-If only summary criteria were Applications are available on the DEHCR website.
-The CDBG-CLOSE application packet is described, how can potential included in the Appendices. applicants access application manuals or other state publications describing the application criteria?
-(CDBG only)
+DEHCR will enter into a written agreement with all UGLG's that opt to retain the responsibility to service all outstanding loans.
+UGLG's must return all applicable loan repayments to the State.
+Amounts received by the State will be committed to specific UGLG awards; and, as sufficient amounts are accumulated these funds will be committed ahead of grant funds for any new awards.
+Amounts received will not displace grant funding from other UGLG's grant-funded to service all outstanding loans.
+UGLG's must return all applicable loan repayments to the State.
+Amounts received by the State will be committed to specific UGLG awards; and, as sufficient amounts are accumulated these funds will be committed ahead of grant funds for any new awards.
+Amounts received will not displace grant funding from other UGLG's grant-funded amounts are accumulated these funds will be committed ahead of grant funds for any new awards.
+Amounts received will not displace grant funding from other UGLG's grant-funded The primary criteria used to select applications for funding are: • the three National Objectives (benefit to LMI individuals, slum and blight, urgent local need) activities listed must be eligible activities need for the funding All Revolving Loan Fund Accounts that were originally capitalized by a CDBG award from the State of Wisconsin prior to January 1, 1992 and have not received a subsequent award from January 1, 1992 to present from the State of Wisconsin and the State has closed out the source grant from which funds were originally used to capitalize the RLF and HUD has closed out the CDBG grant between HUD and the State for the original source year that capitalized the RLF are not subject to CDBG-CLOSE.
+These funds qualify under the program income reporting guidelines as defined in CPD Notice 04-11.
+1